Stratified ice terrain – 50 shades of blue

 Before proceeding with the actual paint job, the entire piece gets a thorough undercoat with a mixture of black colour and mod podge.
 It serves both as an undercoat and the mod podge will protect the styrofoam.

 Try to undercoat everything properly, especially in the recess areas, which might not be covered with paint during the following steps.
-I use pink styrofoam and the blasted pink colour can be seen from space, if I miss a spot.
+I use pink styrofoam and if I miss a spot, the blasted pink colour can be seen from space.

 The actual base colour will be blue.
 Make sure to cover every exposed and outer area properly.
 I had to apply two, sometimes three coats, in order to get a nice and sufficiently even blue cover.
 The black undercoat in the recesses will indicate shadows. (pic.6)

 (I forgot to take a picture of the black base coat… apologies.
-But I suppose you get the idea 🙂 )
+But I suppose you get the idea ๐Ÿ™‚ )

 base colour for ice wargaming terrain